alixedi/land/apps/lituk.md

     image: ../assets/uploads/rings-2-2-.jpg
   - title: And everything else you expect from a Life in the UK test preparation app
     description: >-
-      * ✓   Carefully handpicked questions followed by easy explanations.
-All prepared from the official handbook
+      * ✓   1000 questions and easy explanations, all prepared from the official handbook

       * ✓    Mock Tests to give you a taste of the real test.
 Attempt as many as you can